foqjsblue/intensity_detection/README.md

 Download the [KITTI Dataset](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d)

-**save_box_fake.py** : Stage 1 (Threshold-based Classification) - Normal Scenario, Attack Scenario 1
+**Scenario Description**

-**pytorch_kitti/main.py** : Stage2 (DGCNN-based Classification) - Normal Scenario, Attack Scenario 1
+*Normal Scenario* : A situation where no attacks are performed (You can input the bin file as it is)

-**rotate.py** : By using object files (bin) as input, augmented data with random yaw direction rotation can be obtained.
+*Attack Scenario 1* : A situation where there is only one object on the road

-**sn2_final.py** : Run sn2_1stage.py, sn2_2stage.py, and sn2_filter.py sequentially to measure the performance for Scenario 2
+*Attack Scenario 2* : A situation where there are multiple normal objects and one fake object is injected

-명령어 / 파일 설명
+**Explanation of Attack Code**

-Normal Scenario: A situation where no attacks are performed
+*save_box_fake.py* : Stage 1 (Threshold-based Classification) → Normal Scenario, Attack Scenario 1

-Attack Scenario 1: A situation where there is only one object on the road
+*pytorch_kitti/main.py* : Stage2 (DGCNN-based Classification) → Normal Scenario, Attack Scenario 1

-Attack Scenario 2: A situation where there are multiple normal objects and one fake object is injected
+*rotate.py* : By using object files (bin) as input, augmented data with random yaw direction rotation can be obtained.

-주석 한글 -> 영어
+*sn2_final.py* : Run sn2_1stage.py, sn2_2stage.py, and sn2_filter.py sequentially to measure the detection performance → Attack Scenario 2

 **Code to create fake objects**

-attack_class.py: An optimized attack on a pillar-based object detection algorithm.
+*attack_class.py*: An optimized attack on a pillar-based object detection algorithm.
 Modify OpenPCDet/pcdet/models/dense_heads/anchor_head_single.py and then execute.
 Based on [Robust3DOD](https://github.com/Eaphan/Robust3DOD)